 The goal is for the presenter to successfully engage a non-specialist audience and effectively convey the excitement and innovation of their research.
 Presentations will be evaluated by a diverse judging panel focusing on two core competencies:

 - Did the presentation help the audience understand the research?

 - Did the presentation clearly describe the conclusions, outcomes and impact of the research?

 Communication and Engagement:

-Please contact Ellen Tilden (firstname.lastname@example.org), Assistant Director for Academic & Graduate Student Affairs, with any questions or concerns you may have regarding the 3MT® Competition or your eligibility to participate.
+Please contact Ellen Tilden (firstname.lastname@example.org), Associate Director for Academic & Graduate Student Affairs, with any questions or concerns you may have regarding the 3MT® Competition or your eligibility to participate.